canonical/ubuntu-cloud-docs/docs/aws/aws-explanation/ec2-image-retention-policy.rst

    * -
      - EOL*
      - N/A
-     - Delete all except last 3 serials
+     - Delete all except last 3 serials, unless they were created in the last 90 days

 where:
   - **EOL** refers to when an interim Ubuntu release (for example, Lunar Lobster 23.04) has reached end-of-life `and will no longer enjoy support <https://ubuntu.com/about/release-cycle/>`_, or when EKS is `no longer supported by AWS`_.